Free Trial

 Wal-Mart de México logo with Retail/Wholesale background

 Wal-Mart de México, S.A.B. de C.V.
-(OTCMKTS:WMMVY - Get Free Report) saw a significant increase in short interest in the month of May.
+(OTCMKTS:WMMVY - Get Free Report) saw a large increase in short interest during the month of May.
 As of May 15th, there was short interest totalling 59,300 shares, an increase of 142.0% from the April 30th total of 24,500 shares.
-Based on an average daily trading volume, of 150,600 shares, the days-to-cover ratio is currently 0.4 days.
-Approximately 0.0% of the shares of the company are short sold.
+Currently, 0.0% of the company's stock are short sold.
+Based on an average daily trading volume, of 150,600 shares, the short-interest ratio is currently 0.4 days.

-Wal-Mart de México (OTCMKTS:WMMVY - Get Free Report) last released its earnings results on Tuesday, April 29th.
+Wal-Mart de México (OTCMKTS:WMMVY - Get Free Report) last posted its quarterly earnings data on Tuesday, April 29th.
 The company reported $0.35 EPS for the quarter, missing analysts' consensus estimates of $0.40 by ($0.05).
-The company had revenue of $11.79 billion for the quarter, compared to analysts' expectations of $238.92 billion.
 Wal-Mart de México had a return on equity of 25.22% and a net margin of 5.63%.
-On average, research analysts predict that Wal-Mart de México will post 1.68 earnings per share for the current year.
+The business had revenue of $11.79 billion for the quarter, compared to analyst estimates of $238.92 billion.
+As a group, analysts expect that Wal-Mart de México will post 1.68 earnings per share for the current fiscal year.

 Wal-Mart de México Company Profile